-With ambitious plans to turn the new power plant into a world class facility, HBPW chose Siemens as an industry partner: “We had worked together before and they suspected we could bring the necessary innovation to the project and they knew the quality would fit”, remembers Account Manager Liz Galea.
+With ambitious plans to turn the new power plant into a world class facility, HBPW chose Siemens Energy as an industry partner: “We had worked together before and they suspected we could bring the necessary innovation to the project and they knew the quality would fit”, remembers Account Manager Liz Galea.
 With a highly efficient CHP plant, Holland was supplied with a state-of-the-art solution that now sits at the center of a major urban regeneration project.

-Projects like this require intense cooperation and coordination: Liz Galea’s responsibility as Account Manager is to keep progress smooth and communication efficient; she’s the single point of contact for the customer, a kind of general manager who keeps a cool head in all situations and who knows the right people inside of Siemens to turn to at all times.
+Projects like this require intense cooperation and coordination: Liz Galea’s responsibility as Account Manager is to keep progress smooth and communication efficient; she’s the single point of contact for the customer, a kind of general manager who keeps a cool head in all situations and who knows the right people inside of Siemens Energy to turn to at all times.

-“An extremely large team of Siemens experts worked behind the scenes to create the best solution and to provide the blueprint for legal and administrative questions”, explains Galea.
+“An extremely large team of Siemens Energy experts worked behind the scenes to create the best solution and to provide the blueprint for legal and administrative questions”, explains Galea.
 “A local team made sure the cooperation with overseas suppliers went smoothly.
 Also, in a continuous process, the customer’s hard points were defined and applied across some of the production lines.”

-Far from being just a supplier in the background, Siemens got actively involved in supporting the visitor center, was present at ground breaking ceremonies and advertised the project widely.
+Far from being just a supplier in the background, we got actively involved in supporting the visitor center, was present at ground breaking ceremonies and advertised the project widely.
 Inside the company the project got a lot of recognition, which Liz is certain helped to make it a success.

 As Account Manager, Liz Galea followed the project from initiation through construction and implementation.
 Liz especially enjoyed the process of working closely with the customer from before any ground had even been broken, discovering new aspects of the project as they went along and together shaping the future of sustainable urban infrastructure in Holland.